 Honors students who are interested in applying for grant funding are required to attend a workshop before submitting an application.
 The purpose of the workshop is to explain the application process.
 Workshops are offered throughout the year and each semester the full workshop schedule will be posted prior to the grant activity period.

-The Honors College Scholarly Travel Grants are designed to provide funding to Honors College students who are travelling to regional or national academic conferences to present research.
-If you are interested in applying for an Honors College Travel Grant, please follow the instructions below and apply.
+The Honors College Conference Presentation Grants are designed to provide funding to Honors College students who are presenting at regional or national academic conferences to present research.
+If you are interested in applying for an Honors College Conference Presentation Grant, please follow the instructions below and apply.
+This is also the application you will complete to pay for the cost of printing your conference poster if you have no travel expenses.
 We review applications on a rolling basis, and you should expect to receive a decision within three weeks of your submission.

 - You must be: